On the minimum bisection of random $3$-regular graphs: Bisections of type two

-By applying the reverse transformation of the graph $G''_{ld,i}$ of $4-$stars into edges of weight two (see Figure~\ref{fig 14}), we conclude that the skeleton of the graph $G_{ld, i}$ consists of the union of: \begin{itemize} \item paths with at most one edge of weight two, \item cycles with edges of weight one, \item subdivisions of $3-$stars with edges of weight one, and \item at most $\dfrac{624 n}{\log^2 n} + 12$ more edges due to Lemma~\ref{trivial lem 5.1} and Observation~\ref{5.3}. \end{itemize}
+By applying the reverse transformation of the graph $G''_{ld,i}$ of $4$-stars into edges of weight two (see Figure~\ref{fig 14}), we conclude that the connected components in the skeleton of the graph $G_{ld, i}$ can be: \begin{itemize} \item paths with at most one edge of weight two, \item cycles with edges of weight one, \item subdivisions of 3-stars with edges of weight one, and \item at most $\tfrac{624 n}{\log^2 n} + 12$ more edges due to Lemma~\ref{trivial lem 5.1} and Observation~\ref{5.3}. \end{itemize}

 We will base our first moment computation on this decomposition.
 Since we are in fact interested in counting graphs containing a bisection of size $\beta n$ and not bisections themselves, we will divide by a factor, which ensures that the same graph is not counted separately for too many bisections.
-In the next lemma, let $H$ be a bipartite graph with parts $H_1$ and $H_2$ of maximal degree two.
+In the next lemma (that might be of independent interest), let $H$ be a bipartite graph with parts $H_1$ and $H_2$ of maximal degree two.